Pete Sessions: 1997–2019

 In 1991, Sessions finished sixth in a special election for the House of Representatives.
-In 1993, he left his job with Southwestern Bell to again run for Congress, against 5th District incumbent Democratic Representative John Bryant.
+In 1993, he left his job with Southwestern Bell to again run for Congress, against 5th District incumbent Democratic representative John Bryant.
 He toured the district with a livestock trailer full of horse manure, claiming that the Clinton Administration's health care plan stank more than the manure.
 He lost by 2,400 votes.
 He subsequently became vice president for public policy at the National Center for Policy Analysis (NCPA), a Dallas-based conservative public policy research institute.

 In 1996, when Bryant ran for a Senate seat, Sessions was elected to succeed him in the 5th District, defeating Democratic nominee John Pouland with 47% of the vote.
 He was reelected in 1998, defeating schoolteacher Victor Morales with 56% of the vote.
 In 2000, he defeated Regina Montoya Coggins with 54% of the vote.
 When redistricting after the 2000 census made the 5th slightly more Democratic, he moved to the newly created 32nd District, in which he ran in the 2002 election and defeated Pauline Dixon with 68% of the vote.

 In 2004, Sessions defeated 13-term Democratic incumbent Martin Frost, who had moved to the 32nd after redistricting in 2003 eliminated Frost's former district.
 Sessions won 54–44% in what was considered the most expensive U.S. House race in the nation.
 According to the Associated Press, "The race also was one of the nastiest, with Frost unearthing a decades-old streaking incident by Sessions in his college days and questioning his commitment to security with an ad featuring the World Trade Center towers in flames.
 In response, he criticized Frost for booking Peter Yarrow of the 1960s group Peter, Paul and Mary for a fundraiser.
 Yarrow had faced an indecency with a child charge years earlier."

 In 2010, Sessions faced Dallas businessman and attorney Grier Raggio and Libertarian John Jay Myers.
 The election was initially considered one of the top dark-horse battles in the country, but Sessions was reelected.
 In 2012, he faced Democratic candidate Katherine Savers McGovern and independent candidate Seth Hollis.
 Sessions was endorsed by the Dallas Morning News and was reelected.
 In the 2014 Republican primary, Sessions defeated conservative Katrina Pierson, an African American aligned with the Tea Party movement, polling 28,954 votes (63.6%) to her 16,560 (36.4%).
-Pierson, originally allied with U.S. Senator Ted Cruz, later joined Donald Trump's presidential campaign staff.
+Pierson, originally allied with U.S. senator Ted Cruz, later joined Donald Trump's presidential campaign staff.

 In 2016, Sessions polled 49,632 votes (61.4%) to gain renomination in the Republican primary, which had a much greater turnout than in 2014.
 The runner-up, Russ K. Ramsland of Dallas, received 19,105 votes (23.6%).
 Paul M. Brown of Richardson received 9,488 (11.7%), and Cherie Myint Roughneen received 2,601 (3.2%).

-Sessions lost his bid for reelection in 2018 to Democrat Colin Allred, a former professional NFL football player.
+Sessions lost his bid for reelection in 2018 to Democrat Colin Allred, a lawyer and former professional (NFL) football player.